 Review copyright Sue's DVD Reviews

-I have enjoyed - off and on - the PG Wodehouse books about Bertie Wooster and his valet Jeeves since I was about 12 or 13.
+I have read and liked - off and on - the PG Wodehouse books about Bertie Wooster and his valet Jeeves since I was about 12 or 13.
 They are full of irony, great satire on the upper classes in the early part of the 20th century.

 Bertie is supposedly a typical good-hearted and slightly gormless idle rich guy in his 20s, with a series of aunts of varying character.
 He keeps on getting himself into scrapes - or else someone else does it for him - and sooner or later Jeeves comes to the rescue.

-I was delighted when the entire series - four seasons of it - became available in a boxed set, at not too great a price, and was even more pleased when someone gave them to me.
+I was delighted when the entire series - four seasons of it - became available in a boxed set, at not too great a price.
+I was even more pleased when someone gave them to me.
 I have been watching them over some months, in random bursts, with one of my sons.
-We have enjoyed them all very much.
+We have liked them all very much.

 The very 'British' (indeed, English) style will not appeal to everyone.
 Irony and satire does not go down in all cultures.
 But for anyone who likes this kind of thing, who is willing to suspend reality and enter into 1920s upper-class society, these come highly recommended.